Pzqqt/Pzqqt.github.io/_posts/2022-06-13-Paradox Kernel for phoenix.md

 ## Note

 - In theory it supports the vast majority of AOSP roms.
-If Paradox Kernel doesn't boot on your rom, please give me feedback
+If Paradox Kernel doesn&#39;t boot on your rom, please give me feedback
-- Paradox Kernel doesn't provide support for MIUI rom, even if it's able to boot on MIUI, I won't fix any bug that only happens on MIUI
+- Paradox Kernel doesn&#39;t provide support for MIUI rom, even if it&#39;s able to boot on MIUI, I won&#39;t fix any bug that only happens on MIUI

 [Download](https://github.com/Pzqqt/android_kernel_xiaomi_sm6150-1/releases)